 The potential negative of using a fake name future financial cost of having to test again under your legal name to establish care for HD with a medical provider.
 At some point, it will likely be a good thing to have Huntington’s disease in your medical record so that your insurance will help cover medication and treatment options.
 You may need proof of your genetic status under your legal name, which would require you to undergo testing again.

 The cost of genetic testing varies depending on where you undergo genetic testing.
 Some clinics will make it mandatory for you to see a genetic counselor and other healthcare professionals which can increase the cost.
 A study took data from 777 tests conducted at HD Centers of Excellence in the USA and reported the average cost to undergo testing was $1,157.
 Depending on your preference and your carrier, sometimes insurance will help offset these costs.
 Also, many HD Centers have financial aid to help offset the costs.
-At HD Genetics, our cost is $500 total for counseling and testing.
-If you can’t afford the $500 cost, we have a partnership with Help4HD that offers individuals financial aid so that funds are never a barrier to get a test for an individual.
+At HD Genetics, our cost is $750 total for counseling and testing.
+If you can’t afford the $750 cost, we have a partnership with Help4HD that offers individuals financial aid so that funds are never a barrier to get a test for an individual.
+The financial aid is meant to be an easy to access fund to make sure individuals receive the proper genetic services without any barriers.

 Using your medical insurance to cover your genetic test is totally up to you.
 Figuring out if that’s something you want to do is a great conversation to have with a genetic counselor.
 At HD Genetics you can speak with our genetic counselor at no-cost at any time before testing (you don’t even have to tell us your real name).